sheltermanager/asm3/doc/manual/wordkeys.rst

 TestAdministeringVetEmail
     The email address of the vet who administered the test

 Medical Keys
 ------------

-You must use a qualifier suffix to access these records.
+If you are creating a document from the animal record, then you must use a qualifier suffix to access these records.

 .. note:: For medical regimens, the Recent keyword only looks for those with a status of Completed, while the Due keyword only looks for those with a status of Active.

+However, if you create a document from the medical tab of an animal record (or medical book), you can select multiple medical regimens before creating the document and access the information by suffixing a number to the end of the keys listed below (eg: MedicalName1, MedicalStartDate2).

+Optionally, you can omit the numeric suffix to access the first selected medical regimen.

 MedicalName
     The name of the medical treatment